USEPA/EPA_OMEGA_Model/doc/source/3_running_and_understanding_the_demo.rst

     GUI Options Page Display

 The OMEGA model can be optionally configured to utilize multiple system processors for true multitasking that significantly reduces model completion time.
-For example, a typical Intel Core I7(R) has 8 processors total and typically 7 available for OMEGA to utilize.
 Checking the 'Enable Multiprocessor' box instructs OMEGA to use multiprocessor mode.
 The 'Multiprocessor Help' button provides additional information.

 The Event Monitor will indicate multiprocessor availability during GUI launch as shown in :numref:`ug_label1` above.